 2012-13: Kasdorf emerged as the starter for RPI and was one of the top goalies in ECAC Hockey as a freshman.
 In 23 games he was 14-5-2 with 3 shutouts and had a 1.62 goals against and .935 save percentage.
 The surprising Engineers finished second in ECAC Hockey but did not receive a bid to the NCAA tournament after falling to seventh-place Brown in a first-round playoff series.

-Kasdorf, a Winnipeg native, was a sentimental pick for the Jets in their first draft since re-locating from Atlanta and is the first player drafted from the Portage Terriers in 40 years (goalie Curt Ridley was selected by the Bruins in 1971).
-According to one MJHL coach, while Kasdorf was "a hometown pick for sure" he does have some talent and ideal size for a young goalie prospect.
+Kasdorf, a Winnipeg native, was believed to be a sentimental pick for the Jets in their first draft since re-locating from Atlanta and is the first player drafted from the Portage Terriers in 40 years (goalie Curt Ridley was selected by the Bruins in 1971).
+He has a strong butterfly, and at 6’4, also has the ideal size to play in the NHL.